Invited talk · RoboARCH @ ICRA 2026 · Vienna · 5 June 2026

 in-hand cube rotation: high-entropy batched MuJoCo / XLA rollouts close an online loop

-The aha: a graph becomes a loop
+The idea: a graph becomes a loop

 • The candidate object is a control rollout, not an edge.

-• The reducer is a finite-$\lambda$ Gibbs expectation, not a hard min.
+• The reducer is a finite-temperature Gibbs expectation (weight each rollout by $e^{-\text{cost}}$, then average), not a hard min.

 Same Generate·Score·Reduce as GTMP, now replanning every step instead of building one graph.

-Le, Nguyen, Carvalho, Peters.
-ICLR 2026 · TMLR 2025 (arXiv:2505.01059).
+Le, Nguyen, Vu, Carvalho, Peters.
+TMLR 2025 · ICLR 2026 Journal Track (arXiv:2505.01059).

 MTP · the reducer · story (2/3)